-Jay Leno: US comedian 'seriously burned' in car fire
+Jay Leno: US comedian is recovering after being burned in fire

 - Published